Songyos Sugmakanan

 Songyos graduated from Chulalongkorn University's Faculty of Communication Arts, and made his directorial debut as one of the six directors of the 2003 hit Fan Chan, which led to the formation of GTH.
 He continued to produce other works with the studio, focusing on youth dramas, including Dorm (2006), Hormones (2008), and The Billionaire (2011).
 In 2013, he spearheaded GTH's branching into television through the creation of Hormones: The Series, which became immensely popular and initiated a wave of Thai teen dramas.
-He served as CEO of Nadao Bangkok, a talent management agency and partial subsidiary of GTH/GDH 559, until 2022, when the company was relaunched as the music label Tada Entertainment.
+He was CEO of Nadao Bangkok, a talent management agency and partial subsidiary of GTH/GDH 559, until 2022, when the company was relaunched as the music label Tada Entertainment.